Where to Camp in Christchurch

 • Lyttleton town centre

-For a more detailed map on the prohibited freedom camping areas, check out the Christchurch City Council website.
+For a more detailed map of the prohibited freedom camping areas, check out the Christchurch City Council website.

-When freedom camping, please respect the environment and stick to the 11 Golden Rules of Camping in New Zealand.
+When freedom camping, please respect the environment and follow the 10 Golden Rules of Camping in New Zealand.

 Was this article useful?